EldinoCodes/ImageZoom/README.md

 - `minZoom`: The minimum zoom level.
 Default is `-20`.
 - `maxZoom`: The maximum zoom level.
 Default is `20`.
 - `zoomFactor`: The amount to zoom in or out with each scroll or pinch.
 Default is `0.1`.
+- `keyboardControl`: Enable or disable keyboard controls.
+Default is `true`.
 - `mouseDrag`: Enable or disable dragging with the mouse.
 Default is `true`.
 - `touchDrag`: Enable or disable dragging with touch.
 Default is `true`.
 - `touchZoom`: Enable or disable zooming with touch gestures.
 Default is `true`.